 For the reasons explained in this article, a good guess for next year will be an average pay raise of 3.9%.

 As far as your TSP goes, should you dump your stock funds and put all of your remaining money into the G fund?
 Some TSP investors did that in the past month as another $49 million was pulled out of the C fund and $423 million was pulled out of the I fund.
 That was on top of the $826 million was pulled out of the C fund in the previous month.
-This chart displays the transfers into the G fund from the C and I funds for the past two months.

 Of course, if the stock market continues in a free fall, safety is certainly better.
 As always, the problem is that no one knows when the market has reached a bottom.
 Certainly the current market atmosphere is one of fear and uncertainty.